Masoud Jafari Jozani

 Masoud Jafari Jozani (مسعود جعفری جوزانی; /fa/, born 9 December 1948) is an Iranian film director, screenwriter and producer.
 He has received an award for the best short film at the Fajr International Film Festival.
 In the Wind's Eye is one of Jafari Jozani's most notable works, which he directed and wrote.
 This TV series In the Wind's Eye was the first Iranian film to be shot in the United States since the Iranian Revolution (1979) and one of the most expensive films in the history of Iran, with a budget of $12 million.

 Jozani, Iranian cinema's enduring face, is a post-revolutionary cinema pioneer who introduced Iranian post-revolutionary cinema to international festivals with his debut film, Frosty Roads.
 He was recognized as a bridge between East and West cinema in 1987 and 1988, when he attended many international film festivals, including the Berlin International Film Festival, the Montreal World Film Festival, the Hawaii International Film Festival, and the Hong Kong International Film Festival.
 Jozani teaching cinema and graphics in the United States (with a lifetime teaching license), teaching at Iranian universities, and managing the Jozan Film Institute.

 Early life and education

-Masoud Jafari Jozani was born 9 December 1948 in Malayer, Hamadan province, Pahlavi Iran.
+Masoud Jafari Jozani was born on 9 December 1948 in Malayer, Hamadan province, Pahlavi Iran.

 Jozani received an M.A. degree in cinema from the San Francisco State University (1977).
 He began his cinematic career as a scriptwriter and director of short films.